asiloisad/pulsar-hydrogen-run/README.md

 The package introduce two new concepts of evaluation:

-- `recalculate`: clear result + restart kernel + run calculation,
+- `recalculate`: clear result -> restart kernel -> run calculation,
-- `inline`: computing go one breakpoint after one (instead of pushing all text to python interpreter instantly), this way you got result next to breakpoints.
-Inline methods inherit all limitations of hydrogen package, e.g. in python the block `if ... else ...` need to be extended, but it's not.
+- `inline`: calculation is going one breakpoint after one instead of pushing all text to python interpreter instantly.
+This way you got result next to breakpoints.
+Inline methods inherit all limitations of hydrogen package, e.g. in Python `if ... else ...` is broken.

 ## List of commands